Code-Institute-Submissions/discover-north-yorks/README.md

 #### Testing process:

+At the beginning, I asked friends and family members to test my website on their device as well as ask for their opinion on any issues.

 The below table represents each aspect I focused on testing and the device type tested on:

 ##### Table Key: